isomerpages/moe-nyjc-ecg/_careers/Personal Branding/Resumes and CVs.md

 <h4>When should one write a cover letter?</h4>
 <p>A cover letter is a letter to the hiring manager that accompanies the
 resume as part of your job application.
-It is submitted either as the first page of your resume or included as an accompanying <a href="mailto:lee_liang_lin@moe.edu.sg" rel="noopener noreferrer nofollow" target="_blank">attachment.You</a> should always write a cover letter unless it is specifically stated that you should not submit one.</p>
+It is submitted either as the first page of your resume or included as an accompanying attachment.
+You should always write a cover letter unless it is specifically stated that you should not submit one.</p>
 <p>You can read up more on cover letters here:</p>
 <ul>
 <li>